 Case Studies define a problem within a specific context (e.g., college, university, organization, community); describe a research-based solution; and/or identify areas for deeper understanding, improvement, or action related to student affairs assessment, research, and evaluation.
 These studies typically follow APA (2020; 7th ed.) guidelines for qualitative articles (Section 1.2).
 However, case studies may include quantitative or mixed methods (Sections 1.2 and 1.3).

 Reviews summarize and analyze the full range of resources (e.g., book, media) available to student affairs assessment practitioners.
 Authors should summarize the purpose and content of the resource.
 The author should then critically evaluate the resource and its value for student affairs assessment leaders and higher education professionals.

-In addition to the JSAI Style Guide, the following resources can support your writing.
+The following resources can support your writing.